CMAP-REPOS/LUI-wiki/1200_Commercial.md

         **institutional other 1370** for the specialized professional services provided.
 IF the county codes it as Commercial, then code it **1215 Urban Mix**.

--   ''Q: How do I coded property owned by a service organization such as VFW, Moose, Elks, Masons, etc. which is defined as part of Other Institutional, but the county codes it as Commercial property?
+-   *Q: How do I coded property owned by a service organization such as VFW, Moose, Elks, Masons, etc. which is defined as part of Other Institutional, but the county codes it as Commercial property?*
     -   **A:** Rather than taking a great deal of time to try to ferret out exactly how the property is being used, code this **1215 Urban Mix** since the county codes it as Commercial even though